Myxomatosis: Europe

-In June 1952 Paul-Félix Armand-Delille, the owner of an estate in northwestern France, inoculated two wild rabbits with the Lausanne strain of myxoma virus.
-His intention was to only eradicate rabbits on his property, but the disease quickly spread through Western Europe, Ireland and the United Kingdom.
-Some dissemination of the virus clearly appeared deliberate, such as the introduction into Britain in 1953 and the introduction into Ireland in 1954.
+In June 1952, Paul-Félix Armand-Delille, the owner of an estate in northwestern France, inoculated two wild rabbits with the Lausanne strain of myxoma virus.
+His intention was only to eradicate rabbits on his property, but the disease quickly spread through Western Europe, Ireland, and the United Kingdom.
+Some dissemination of the virus appeared deliberate, such as its introduction into the islands of Great Britain in 1953 and Ireland in 1954.
 Unlike in Australia, however, strenuous efforts were made to stop the spread in Europe.
-These efforts proved in vain.
+These efforts were in vain.
 According to estimates, the wild rabbit population in the United Kingdom fell by 99%, in France by 90% to 95%, and in Spain by 95%.
 This in turn drove specialized rabbit predators, such as the Iberian lynx and the Spanish imperial eagle, to the brink of extinction.
-As well as decreasing the wild rabbit population and the population of its natural predators, myxomatosis had significant impacts on the large rabbit-farming industry, which produced domestic rabbits for meat and fur.

-The Lausanne strain of the myxoma virus causes the formation of large purple skin-nodules, a sign not seen in other strains.
-As happened in Australia, the virus has generally become less virulent and the wild rabbit populations more resistant subsequently.
+Myxomatosis not only decreased the wild rabbit population and the population of its natural predators, but also had significant impact on the large rabbit-farming industry, which produced domestic rabbits for meat and fur.
+As happened in Australia, the virus has generally become less virulent and the wild rabbit populations more resistant.